-CG models for fast visualisation
+CG models for fast visualisation1.4 Research objectives

 3D spatial (topological) models